Morato (footballer, born 2001): Club career

+Benfica

 On 22 September 2019, Morato made his professional debut for Benfica B in the LigaPro, playing the full 90 minutes of a 1–0 loss at Leixões.
 He made his first-team debut on 21 December in the final game of the Taça da Liga group stage, again featuring for the entirety of a 2–2 draw at Vitória de Setúbal.
 In the same season, he played 10 games as the under-19 team came runners-up in the UEFA Youth League, scoring in a 3–2 group win at Olympique Lyonnais on 5 November.

 On 27 September 2020, Morato scored his first professional goal to open a 2–1 loss for the reserves at Mafra; on 17 October he was sent off in a 1–0 loss away to Arouca.
 He made his Primeira Liga debut the following 30 April in a 2–0 win at Tondela, as an added-time substitute for Pizzi.
-On 23 May, he started in the 2021 Taça de Portugal final, lost 2–0 to Braga in Coimbra; he had days earlier been told that he would be on the bench for that game.
+On 23 May, he started in the 2021 Taça de Portugal Final, lost 2–0 to Braga in Coimbra; he had days earlier been told that he would be on the bench for that game.

 Morato was given a run in the first team at the start of the 2021–22 season, due to injury to veteran Jan Vertonghen.
 He scored his first goal for them on 2 November, in the first half of a 5–2 loss at Bayern Munich in the UEFA Champions League group stage.
 The following season, under new manager Roger Schmidt, Morato earned a place in the starting eleven over Jan Vertoghen, and following a run of four consecutive wins and three clean sheets, he was named the Primeira Liga's Defender of the Month for August.

+Nottingham Forest

+On 30 August 2024, Morato signed a five-year deal with Premier League side Nottingham Forest for a reported transfer fee of £12.6 million.